camac/DominoDebugPlugin/README.md

 DominoDebugPlugin
 =================

+> NOTE!
+This project is obsolete and you should now be able to use the
+> [XPages SDK](https://www.openntf.org/main.nsf/project.xsp?r=project/XPages%20SDK%20for%20Eclipse%20RCP) which has absorbed the DominoDebugPlugin functionality into it, and works on latest versions
+> of Eclipse

 This Project is a minor modification of the Domino Debug Plugin contained in the XPages SDK for Eclipse project on OpenNTF.org

 The Domino Debug Plugin stopped working in Eclipse Luna.